Agoraphobia

 • a general feeling of anxiety or dread.

-These symptoms can affect your behaviour, so that you, for example,
+These symptoms can affect your behaviour so that you do things like:

-• avoid situations that could lead to panic attacks, such as crowded places, public transport and queues
+• avoid situations that could lead to panic attacks, such as crowded places, public transport or queues

 • become unable to leave the house for long periods of time